Dev-Tangadi/DataScrapping_MiniProj/README.md

 # Project Overview

 This project is a web scraping tool that automates data extraction from the AgMarknet website, which provides daily crop price and arrival reports.
-The main objective is to gather data for specified crops over a period of time and save the information in CSV format.
+The main objective is to gather data for specified crops over a period of time and save the information in CSV adn JSON format.

 # Key Features